 To successfully appeal your withdrawal, you must convince your faculty that an exception to the regulation is, in your case, justified.

-When preparing your appeal, ask yourself the following questions:
+When preparing your appeal, asking yourself these questions may be helpful:

-Why were you unable to meet your faculty’s standards for academic standing?
+Why were you unable to meet your faculty’s required average for remaining in good academic standing?

 Did you fall ill?